ppresto/tf-aws-standard-network/README.md

 ## Outputs

 - `zREADME`: The module README.
-- `vpc_cidr`: The VPC CIDR block.

 - `vpc_id`: The VPC ID.
 - `subnet_public_ids`: The public subnet IDs.
 - `subnet_private_ids`: The private subnet IDs.
 - `bastion_security_group`: The ID of the bastion host security group.
 - `bastion_ips_public`: The public IP(s) of the Bastion host(s).
-- `bastion_username`: The Bastion host username.
-- `private_key_name`: The private key name.
-- `private_key_filename`: The private key filename.
 - `private_key_pem`: The private key data in PEM format.
-- `public_key_pem`: The public key data in PEM format.
-- `public_key_openssh`: The public key data in OpenSSH authorized_keys format, if the selected private key format is compatible.
-All RSA keys are supported, and ECDSA keys with curves "P256", "P384" and "P251" are supported.
-This attribute is empty if an incompatible ECDSA curve is selected.
 - `ssh_key_name`: Name of AWS keypair.

 ## Submodules